pedrolellis88/get_next_line/README.md

 **get_next_line** is a C library that provides a function to read a file descriptor **line by line**, returning one line per function call.

 The goal of this project is to implement a robust, memory-safe solution that handles buffered reading, preserves state between calls, and correctly manages edge cases such as end-of-file, missing newline characters, invalid file descriptors, and allocation failures.

-This implementation follows the specifications of **Get Next Line v13** from the 42 curriculum and is written in compliance with the project constraints and allowed functions.

----

 ### Instructions